 Samsung doesn’t always announce its Galaxy S flagships there, but recent models have all been announced in the first few months of the year, so we’d be surprised if we don’t see the Samsung Galaxy S10 by the end of March 2019.

 Though it could arrive earlier, as we might see it in January at CES 2019 if one rumor is to be believed.
-That takes place from January 8-11.
+That takes place from January 8-11, but that feels too early for such as major announcement, so we'd take this particular Galaxy S10 leak with a fair pinch of salt.

 Of course, whenever it is announced you might not be able to buy it straight away.

-We've seen a photo, possibly showing a prototype of the Galaxy S10 (though notably the source didn't refer to it by name but did say "this may be a design beyond", and 'Beyond' is believed to be the codename of the S10).
+We've also seen a photo, possibly showing a prototype of the Samsung Galaxy S10 (though notably the source didn't refer to it by name but did say "this may be a design beyond", and 'Beyond' is believed to be the codename of the Galaxy S10).

 The image, which you can see below, shows a handset with a curved screen and almost no bezel on any edge.
 There seems to be less bezel in fact than we've seen on any other phone, suggesting the front-facing camera may either pop up or be built into the screen.